-Given their constant use, the images on banknotes and coins become part of everyone's accepted stock of knowledge.
+Given their constant use, the images on banknotes and coins become part of everyone's accepted stock of knowledge and important topics for critical media analysis.
 We take for granted that George Washington looked like just he appears on the $1 bill, Alexander Hamilton like he does on the $10 bill, and so on.

 Activity 1: Examine the Images of Women and People of Color on Currency

-- Explore the following resources about women, African Americans, and Native Americans on money:
+Explore the following resources about women, African Americans, and Native Americans on money:

 Digital currency is emerging as a means of exchange around the world.
 For example, early in 2021, China began testing in cities its own homegrown digital currency, the Electronic Chinese Yuan (New York Times, March 1, 2021).